-Of all my vintage Halloween goodies, my collection of plastic masks are my favorite.
+Of all the things I collect – my vintage Halloween masks might be my favorite.
 I love the neon colors, the goofy monsters and sometimes I am even lucky enough to find them still in the box.
-The thing is the masks are very fragile so not very many survived from the 70’s.
+The thing is the masks are very fragile so not very many survived from the 60’s and 70’s.
 This ‘rare’ aspect makes me love them even more.
-It also makes me want to supplement my collection by making my own.
+It also makes me want to supplement my collection by making my own DIY vintage Halloween masks.

 Plastic craft mask

 Step 1 – Cover a ready made mask with plaster wrap